mozilla-services/mozilla-pipeline-schemas/README.md

     cd release

-    cmake ..  # this is the build process (the schemas are built with cmake templates) cpack -G TGZ # (DEB|RPM|ZIP)
+    cmake ..  # this is the build process (the schemas are built with cmake templates)

-    # Integration Tests (run on schema-test EC2 instance)
-      # If running locally
-        # The following RPM's must be installed:
-          # luasandbox, hindsight, luasandbox-lfs, luasandbox-lpeg, luasandbox-rjson, luasandbox-cjson, luasandbox-parquet
-        # The following external libraries must be installed
-          # parquet-cpp
-    make # this sets up the tests in the release directory ctest -V -C hindsight # loads all the schemas and tests the inputs in the validation directory against them

 ### Running Tests via Docker